guardianproject/cacheword/README.md

 By doing this you lose the secure memory handling CacheWord employs, and negate much of the benefit derived from using CW.

+The `CacheWordHandler.detach()` and `reattach()` methods are available, which will allow your background service to receive CW events but not be counted among the connected clients when the automatic lock timeout occurs.
+In other words, the background service won't prevent the lock timeout from happening if it is still running.
+Your service should properly handle Lock events, even if it is in the middle of a running operation.

 # Issues & Support

 Bug?
 Please report any issues at [our project issue tracker][issues], no